 I moved to Oakland, California at 27 to attend the California College of Arts and Crafts for ceramics which was my 7th attempt at college.
 I rented a warehouse studio in a terrible, blighted neighborhood.
 Every morning over coffee I would look out my studio windows and was greeted with trash, junk, lifelessness, poverty.
 I couldn’t take it.
 I firmly believed that if everyone had access to the arts, either as a maker or a participant, then they would have a changed life.
 I closed down my ceramics studio, applied to UCLA to study arts education.
 I finished my BA at 31 and my MA at 33 and was then accepted into CORO, a national public affairs leadership program at 34.
 Never too late.

-I founded my first company, Hollywood Arts, at 35 after being fired within 6 months from my only "official" 9-5 job managing community relations for the Jewish Community Foundation.
+I founded my first company, Hollywood Arts, at 35.
 I learned a lot building Hollywood Arts and, most important, I saw that we can never underestimate the role happiness and home plays in our own sense of well-being.
 I created a “home” out of a 2,000 square foot store front filled with instruments, computers, their photos and work on the walls, and a lot of laughter.

 With this in mind, I launched Dylan Kendall Home.
-I returned to the footed bowl, a product I made years ago in my ceramics studio.
+I returned to the footed bowl, a product I made years earlier in my ceramics studio.
 Along the way I became a foster mom to a 14 year old boy named John who once took classes at Hollywood Arts.
-Through him, I met Karina, his high school girlfriend, and am now a grandmother to their son, an 8-year-old boy named Adrian.
+Through him, I met Karina, his high school girlfriend, and am now a grandmother to their son, a 9-year-old boy named Adrian.